-It is presumed at law that people have capacity to enter a plea when appearing before a court.
-As a general rule, most people with an intellectual or psychiatric disability are likely to be able to plead in a court.
+It is presumed at law that people have the capacity to enter a plea when appearing before a court.
+Generally, most people with an intellectual or psychiatric disability are able to plead in a court.
 But sometimes they cannot.
-In this situation it is up to the party who asserts that a plea cannot be entered to prove this, and therefore rebut the presumption (show it does not apply).
+In this situation it is up to the party who asserts that a plea cannot be entered to prove this, and therefore rebut the presumption (i.e. show it does not apply).

-The law in relation to fitness to plead – including the common law defence of insanity, and the legal status of indefinite detention at “the Governor’s pleasure” – was reformed with the passage of the Crimes (Mental Impairment and Unfitness to be Tried) Act 1997 (Vic) (“CMIUTA”).
+The law in relation to fitness to plead – including the common law defence of insanity, and the legal status of indefinite detention at “the Governor’s pleasure” – was reformed by the Crimes (Mental Impairment and Unfitness to be Tried) Act 1997 (Vic) (“CMIUTA”).
 The CMIUTA:

 •defines the criteria for determining if a person is unfit to stand trial;

 •replaces the common law defence of insanity with a statutory defence of “mental impairment”;